 “The truth is, you cannot love yourself unless you have been loved and are loved.
 The capacity to love cannot be built in isolation”, writes the noted child trauma therapist Bruce Perry.
-We humans are socials animals, we cannot exist in isolation.
+We, humans, are socials animals, we need human connection, we cannot exist in isolation.
 Unlike the young ones of other living creatures, the human baby is totally dependent for its survival on its caregivers.
 The need to connect and attach to another human being is vital for its survival.

 Dr. Allison Jackson speaks of her personal experience with a caring person.

-Therapist Tom Cloyd succinctly explains the neurobiology of healing from trauma is connection to another, “When you run into a rough patch and all your tools are failing, the number one fallback really is the same for child or adult: another person who is NOT a participant in your distress and is compassionate in relation to you—tolerant of your drama, understanding of the experience, interested in staying connected to you—and who follows through, etc. Because of the way feelings jump back and forth between people (it’s about mirror neurons, if you want to look up the neurology), a calm person will tend to propagate calmness to a distressed person.
+Connection to another, “When you run into a rough patch and all your tools are failing, the number one fallback really is the same for child or adult: another person who is NOT a participant in your distress and is compassionate in relation to you—tolerant of your drama, understanding of the experience, interested in staying connected to you—and who follows through, etc. Because of the way feelings jump back and forth between people (it’s about mirror neurons if you want to look up the neurology), a calm person will tend to propagate calmness to a distressed person.
 Good parents do this all the time for children.”

 The secret to healing from our brokenness of mind, body, and spirit is a loving connection to another human being – a kind, caring and compassionate human being who is empathetic to our pain and suffering.